 Yes.
-The government cannot discriminate against activities because of the controversial content of the message.
-Thus, if you can show that similar events to yours have been permitted in the past (such as a Veterans or Memorial Day parade), then that is an indication that the government is involved in selective enforcement if they are not granting you a permit.
+The government cannot discriminate because of the controversial content of the message.
+Thus, if you can show that similar events to yours have been permitted in the past (such as a Veterans or Memorial Day parade), then that is an indication that the government is involved in selective content-based enforcement if they are not granting you a permit.

 What other types of free speech activity are constitutionally protected?

-The First Amendment covers all forms of communication including music, theater, film and dance.
+The First Amendment covers all forms of communication including music, theater, film, and dance.
 The Constitution also protects actions that symbolically express a viewpoint.
 Examples of these symbolic forms of speech include wearing masks and costumes or holding a candlelight vigil.
 However, symbolic acts and civil disobedience that involve illegal conduct may be outside the realm of constitutional protections and can sometimes lead to arrest and conviction.
-Therefore, while sitting in a road may be expressing a political opinion, the act of blocking traffic may lead to criminal punishment.
+Therefore, while sitting in a road may be expressing a political opinion, the act of blocking traffic may lead to civil or criminal punishment.